drupalprojects/hot_widgets/README.txt

 * Integration with Menu Block to provide a submenu
 * Provides a customizable view to add a generic list of content
 * Provides a customizable view to add a generic piece of content
-* Inclusion of default content for Panopoly Widgets
+* Inclusion of default content for hotsauce Widgets
 * UX/UI Improvements for naming and positioning of Chaos Tools plugins